Ravens QB Jackson to be on Madden 21 cover

 “It’s always been a dream of mine since I was a little kid, since I first started playing Madden,” Jackson told reporters on a video conference call.
 “It’s dope.
 I have every Madden.
 So for me to be on the front of it, that’s a dream come true.”

 It marks the second straight year in which the reigning league MVP will be featured on the cover.
-The Kansas City Chiefs’ Patrick Mahomes graced the cover of the game’s most recent edition, after winning MVP in 2018.
-He went on to win MVP of Super Bowl LIV this season.
+The Kansas City Chiefs’ Patrick Mahomes graced the cover of the game’s most recent edition after winning MVP honors in 2018.
+He went on to win MVP of Super Bowl LIV last season.

 Jackson said Mahomes’ success is reason enough to dismiss the supposed “Madden curse.”